fsantanna/pingus/ceu/README.md

 <a name="finite-state-machines"/>

 1. [**Finite State Machines**](#finite-state-machines):
-    State machines describe the behavior of game entities by mapping event occurrences to transitions between states that trigger appropriate actions.
+    State machines describe the behavior of entities by mapping event occurrences to transitions between states that trigger appropriate actions.
     * [ [case 1](#finite_state_machines_1) |
         [case 2](#finite-state-machines-2) |
         [summary](#finite-state-machines-summary) ]

 2. [**Continuation Passing**](#continuation-passing):
-    The completion of a long-lasting activity in a game may carry a continuation, i.e., some action to execute next.
+    The completion of a long-lasting activity may carry a continuation, i.e., some action to execute next.
     * [ [case 1](#continuation-passing-1) |
         [case 2](#continuation-passing-2) |
         [summary](#continuation-passing-summary) ]

 3. [**Dispatching Hierarchies**](#dispatching-hierarchies):
-    Entities typically form a dispatching hierarchy in which a container entity that receives a stimulus automatically forwards it to its managed children.
+    Entities typically form a dispatching hierarchy in which a container that receives a stimulus automatically forwards it to its managed children.
     * [ [case 1](#dispatching-hierarchies-1) |
         <!-- [TODO-resize](#dispatching_hierarchies_2) | -->
         [summary](#dispatching_hierarchies_summary) ]